-A wonderful way to save money on your grocery bill is to have breakfast for dinner from time to time.
-My favorite way to do this is with frittatas.
+Breakfast for dinner is a wonderful way to save money on your grocery bill from time to time.
+My favorite way to do this is with frittatas!
 Frittatas are a quick and easy cross between an omelet and a crustless quiche.
 I love them both because they taste great but also because I have fond memories of my dad making these when I was a kid.
 This frittata is loaded with veggies too!
-Serves 3-4

 - ½ medium yellow onion, finely chopped

 - 2 cups fresh kale, chopped